National Eye Institute (NEI),

 - General ophthalmology

 - Ocular graft-versus-host disease

-From 2004-2006, Dr. Bishop provided ophthalmic care to thousands of soldiers before or after their deployment to Afghanistan and Iraq, as the chief of ophthalmology at Darnall Army Community Hospital in Fort Hood, Texas.
+From 2003-2006, Dr. Bishop provided ophthalmic care to thousands of soldiers before or after their deployments to Afghanistan and Iraq, as the chief of ophthalmology at Darnall Army Community Hospital in Fort Hood, Texas.
 Prior to receiving her medical degree, she served as executive officer of a medical company for the Virginia Army National Guard, and completed active duty Army assignments as an administrator at Letterman U.S. Army Hospital in San Francisco and company executive officer within the Second Infantry Division in South Korea.